Naturaily/Naturaily-netlify/_posts/2019-10-28-the-most-common-problems-of-growing-shopify-stores-and-how-to-solve-them-with-the-right-native-or-custom-integrations.md

 When working on optimizing the conversion rates for your store, you should always be using data as the basis for all your decision-making.

-A good first step to any optimization is installing a visitor tracking and [analytical software](https://picksaas.com/blog/ecommerce-analytics-tools/){:rel="nofollow"}{:target="_blank"} to collect the data for you.
+A good first step to any optimization is installing a visitor tracking and analytical software to collect the data for you.

 You can use software like Hotjar or Heap Analytics to collect the heatmap/scrolling data, alongside Google Optimize to do front-end changes and introduce A/B testing.